 Where to Stay

-Or you can stay in the closest city, Tusayan, and enjoy The Grand Hotel at the Grand Canyon.
+You can also stay in the closest city, Tusayan, and enjoy The Grand Hotel at the Grand Canyon.

 Suggested by Jenny of Traveling in Focus